 Gritting exposed: The truth behind winter maintenance in Derby

-Over summer, the salt barn at the Stores Road Depot was restocked and is holding over 4000 tonnes of molasses covered salt (the molasses is a by-product of sugar production and is environmentally friendly).
-This is more than enough to keep the 169 miles of roads we treat, safe and 192 grit bins across the city full for an average winter.
+Over the summer period, the salt barn at our Stores Road Depot was replenished and is currently holding over 4000 tonnes of molasses covered salt (the molasses is a by-product of sugar production and is also environmentally friendly).
+The molasses covered salt, commonly called grit, is what we use on the roads to keep them from freezing and being unsafe during cold weather.
+Our current stock is more than enough to keep the 169 miles of roads we treat, safe and 203 grit bins across the city full for an average winter.

 Our main fleet of four gritters all have technology, which automatically salts the route, whilst the driver focuses on driving.
+You may have seen them around the city last year!
 If things turn snowy, we can quickly attach snow ploughs to the front of the gritters.
 Hogzilla, the Multi-hog is also part of our gritting team.
-So, when Hogzilla isn’t busy helping to repair roads, it will be keeping footways and the city centre free of ice using special liquid de-icing solution.
+So, when Hogzilla isn’t busy helping to repair roads, it will be keeping high footfall footways such as City Centre and outside Royal Derby Hospital free from ice and snow using special liquid de-icing solution.

 You’ve probably never noticed them, but Derby and Derbyshire are dotted with a network of weather monitoring stations that check everything from air temperature to how damp the road surface is, and beginning on the first of October, these stations get checked no less than three times a day, every day.

-Our data even helps our forecaster provide a detailed weather forecast for the city and neighbouring county.
+Our data from these monitoring stations even helps our forecaster, DTN, provide a detailed weather forecast for the city and neighbouring county.
 This way, if it’s looking like it might be cold (and damp) enough for frost or ice to form on the road surface, we can mobilise our fleet of gritters to keep the roads in a safe condition for driving and keep the city moving.
-If the weather forecast is looking particularly cold or snowy, then these weather stations are monitored 24/7.
+If the weather forecast is looking particularly cold or snowy, then we monitor the weather stations 24/7.

-We also share our gritting information with our neighbours at Derbyshire County Council and National Highways (formerly Highways England).
+We also share our gritting information with our neighbours at Derbyshire County Council and National Highways.
 However, timings of gritting may vary as you travel around the country.
 So please do not take it for granted that if Derby’s roads have been gritted, that roads in neighbouring areas have also been gritted or vice versa.

-Councillor Jerry Pearce, Cabinet Member for Streetpride and Public Spaces commented:
+Councillor Jerry Pearce, Cabinet Member for Streetpride, Leisure and Public Spaces said:

-- A road atlas, because you never know when technology may let you down
+• A road atlas - you never know when technology may let you down

 You can either create your own winter kit, or they can be bought from places such as the AA or the RAC.

-More information about gritting and advice for driving in icy and snowy conditions can be found on our website.
+For more information about gritting, grit bins and advice for driving in icy and snowy conditions visit our website.